-The adoption of IFRS 9 requires an entity to estimate its expected credit loss for all trade accounts receivable even when they are not past due based on the expectation that certain receivables will be uncollectible.
+IFRS 9 - Financial Instruments, requires an entity to estimate its expected credit loss for all trade accounts receivable even when they are not past due based on the expectation that certain receivables will be uncollectible.
 Based on the Corporation's assessment, an increase in the allowance for doubtful accounts was recorded, using the lifetime expected credit loss model.
-The expected credit loss rates are based on actual credit loss experience since inception.
+The expected credit loss rates are based on industry expected credit default rate.

-The loss allowance provision for trade accounts receivable as at December 31, 2021 reconciles to the opening loss allowance provision as follows:
+The loss allowance provision for trade accounts receivable as at December 31, 2022 reconciles to the opening loss allowance provision as follows:

-At December 31, 2020 59
+At January 1, 2022 125

-Increase in credit loss allowance 66
+Increase in credit loss allowance 143

-As at December 31, 2021 125
+As at December 31, 2022 268